amit221/mongodb-denormalized-data-sync/README.md

  the server that runs the logic.

- the SDK that run the communication between your app and the server
+ the SDK that runs the communication between your app and the server

 <h4>Server</h4>